jegly/self-supporting-code/README.md

 ### Medical Breakthrough Potential: Inoperable Cancers

-The most profound application of nano-scale self-supporting systems lies in treating conditions currently considered untreatable. **Inoperable tumors**—those too deep, too intertwined with critical tissue, or too diffuse to remove surgically—represent one of medicine's greatest challenges.
+The most profound application of nano-scale self-supporting systems lies in treating conditions currently considered untreatable. **Inoperable tumours**—those too deep, too intertwined with critical tissue, or too diffuse to remove surgically—represent one of medicine's greatest challenges.

 Self-supporting nano-swarms could address this by:

-1. **Navigating impossible terrain**: Swarms can reach tumors in brain stem, wrapped around major vessels, or infiltrating delicate organs where surgery would be fatal
+1. **Navigating impossible terrain**: Swarms can reach tumours in brain stem, wrapped around major vessels, or infiltrating delicate organs where surgery would be fatal
 2. **Surgical precision without surgery**: Individual nanobots identify cancer cells via surface markers and chemical signatures, delivering targeted therapy at cellular resolution
 3. **Adaptive persistence**: Unlike conventional chemotherapy, swarms **learn** which cells are cancerous through distributed observation and adjust their targeting in real-time
 4. **Symbiotic stealth**: By working WITH the immune system rather than triggering rejection, nano-swarms can operate for extended periods, addressing recurring or metastatic disease
+5. **Base editing precision**: Rather than delivering cytotoxic payloads, swarms carry base editors that correct the specific mutations driving tumour growth—treating the cause, not the symptom
-5. **Self-limiting intervention**: When cancer markers disappear, swarms recognize mission completion and self-dissolve—no permanent implants, no ongoing side effects
+6. **Self-limiting intervention**: When cancer markers disappear, swarms recognise mission completion and self-dissolve—no permanent implants, no ongoing side effects

 **The crucial innovation:** These systems don't require external control or imaging guidance.
 They operate autonomously, using the same principles that allow mycelium to find nutrients in soil or immune cells to find pathogens in blood—**distributed sensing, collective decision-making, and emergent intelligence**.

 For a patient with an inoperable glioblastoma deep in the brain, or pancreatic cancer wrapped around vital arteries, this architecture could be the difference between "nothing more we can do" and complete remission.
-The swarm doesn't need to see the whole tumor—each agent only needs to sense its immediate environment and communicate with neighbors.
+The swarm doesn't need to see the whole tumour—each agent only needs to sense its immediate environment and communicate with neighbours.
 The **middle ground (⊙)** enables each nanobot to understand: "Am I near cancer?
-What are my neighbors sensing?
+What are my neighbours sensing?
 What should I do?"

-This is not science fiction—it's the logical convergence of self-supporting system principles with nano-scale bioengineering.
+This is not science fiction—it's the logical convergence of self-supporting system principles with nano-scale bioengineering, base editing precision, and the emergent biology of xenobots and anthrobots already demonstrated in laboratory conditions.

 ## Author